DEFRA/flood-app/readme.md

 ### Running the application

-Once the environment variables below are set, you are now ready to start:
+Before running the applciation, ensure that your environment variables are set.

 ```
 $ npm i